The-Yorick-Touch/demos/README.md

 ### Qala Enhanced WooCommerce Downloads
-* OO PHP, vanilla JS, Handlebars, ElasticSearch, SASS.
+* OO PHP, vanilla JS, Handlebars, ElasticSearch, SASS, WP-API.
-* The client required a library of downloadable products which could be viewed, shared, or downloaded on the product page as well as on the archive or catalogue pages.
+* The client required a library of downloadable products which could be viewed, shared or downloaded on the product page as well as on the archive and catalogue pages.
 * Adding fields and options to products for downloadable files and methods to add components to view, share or download the files on the product page.
 * Integrated these components with catalogue and search pages using ElasticFilters.
 * Client site can be seen here: